 Hybrid is the most successful strategy among these options.
 This is due to the fact that instead of picking all necessary test cases in one go, you run them depending on whether you choose to perform any one of the first.
 Eventually, it saves effort and time.

 Understanding the techniques is one aspect, but you also learnt how to construct an efficient regression testing set, as the procedures only pertain to that.
 Therefore, let’s get into these particulars in the next sections.

 5. What are the Types of Regression Testing?

-Progressive testing is the optimal method for modifying testing objectives and developing new test cases.
-You can choose this form of software testing when introducing a new system component.
+Progressive regression testing is the optimal method for modifying testing objectives and developing new test cases.
+Typically, this form of software testing is chosen when introducing a new system component.
 This is why it enables you to confirm that modifications do not negatively impact the existing components.

 In selective testing, its test scope is confined to a chosen selection of already-created test scenarios, as the title implies.
 Therefore, rather than retesting the entire system, only a few selected components are retested.

-You can conduct partial testing to assess the impact of introducing new features to the system.
-For instance, if inserting a new line of programming to the source will influence the system.
+To assess the impact of introducing new features to the system, partial testing is conducted.
+For instance, if inserting a new line of programming to the source will influence existing functionality of the system.
 In contrast to selective testing, the new functions are evaluated beside the existing ones.
 This allows you to assess their impact.

 This requires testing the overall structure simultaneously.
-Similar to acceptability testing, it determines if the UI is damaged by the addition of one or more components.
+Similar to acceptability testing, complete regression testing determines if the UI is damaged by the addition of one or more components.
 Well prior to the product’s ultimate launch, it undergoes exhaustive testing.

 The purpose of this analysis is to re-execute every test scenario in the testing set to ensure that there are no problems introduced by a modification to a software’s source code.
 Opposed to other kinds of assessment, this one requires a great deal of effort and resources from the quality assurance team.